 That got to me.
 I wasn’t hurt then but disappointed without understanding why it felt significant.
 The thought crossed my mind: am I so bad?
 It’s not as if she could have forgotten or overlooked me – I was right there.
 She chose not to.
 But even as I wondered that I was sure it was not because I was so bad.
 I think fundamentally she likes me, and behaviour like that is not in her character.
 So what, then?

 I went home with it full in me.
 At one moment I wondered if the problem was with me, but then there are people who sit around her who like me enough to give me a hug or a kiss on the cheek, and I can’t even get a handshake out of her.
 Above all, it felt unfair.

 My dreams were all about it.
 I shared a house with a woman and a couple of other guys.
 The woman and I had a similar thing to A and I. Mostly she favoured the others.
 Sometimes she wouldn’t even acknowledge me.
 But then there would be moments of unexpected intimacy.
 Moments when eyes caught, a smile developed.
 Moments when you knew that it’s not because she doesn’t like you, so then…what?

-I woke up this morning and I was hurt.
-The bruise had darkened overnight.
-I don’t deserve this.
-I’m not that person.
-I don’t do things to look good or be liked.
-I do things because I think they’re the right things to do.
-I think I’m a decent person, and I can’t believe she doesn’t know that.
-I feel it though.
+I woke up this morning, and I was hurt.
+The bruise had darkened overnight, and I felt a little sorry for myself.
 I can live without thanks as such, it’s the lack of acknowledgement that hurt.
 I got profuse thanks from two of her colleagues, plus a senior manager, but this was her chance and – Butkus.